 Getting help from the PC2 Team

-If you can not find an answer to your question, send the PC2 team an email at pc2@ecs.csus.edu.
+If you cannot find an answer to your question, send the PC2 team an email at pc2@ecs.csus.edu.

-If you have attempted to use the PC2 system and are having a problem, please email us a pc2zip file.
+If you have attempted to use the PC2 system and are having a problem, please include a “pc2zip” file with your email.
 This file is created by using the pc2zip script to create a special .zip file in the archive directory.

+If you are using the Web Team Interface (WTI), please also include a “wtizip” file in your email.
+This file is created by typing the command wtizip in the folder where the WTI module was started.

 Appendix I – PC2 Distribution Contents